Skip to Main Content

 Plagiarism checker

-• Uses different LLMs, including OpenAI's GPT-4
+• Uses different LLMs, including GPT-5, Claude Sonnet 4.0, or Gemini 2.5 Pro

-• Checks for plagiarism and grammar
+• Designed for businesses and marketers

 • Price: Starts at $49 per month